ednihs-yahska/nextjs-style-auth-starter/README.md

 ## Extended from next-js blog project
 This is a extension to basic nextjs-blog project.
 You can read the basic info below.
-For instruction specific to this project, run the app and you will see some instructions on the home page.
+For instructions specific to this project, run the app and you will see instructions on the home page.
 ## Prerequisutes
 ```
 tailwind.css